vnStat - Monitor Network Bandwidth In Linux and BSD - OSTechNix

 VnStat is a free, open source, light-weight, and console-based Network Traffic monitor.
-Using this tool, we can easily find how much network bandwidth is consumed and display the result hourly, daily, monthly, or for specific time period.
-It gathers the usage details of a single or multiple Network interfaces and displays the summary in the command line.
-We can use this tool to calculate the approximate amount of Internet bandwidth usage per month or per day or for a particular period of time.
-In this tutorial, we will see how to monitor Network bandwidth in Linux and BSD using vnStat.
+Using VnStat, we can easily find how much network bandwidth is consumed and display the result hourly, daily, monthly, or for specific time period.

+Vnstat gathers the usage details of a single or multiple Network interfaces and displays the summary in the command line.
+It also helps to calculate the approximate amount of Internet bandwidth usage per month or per day or for a particular period of time.

 Install vnStat On Linux

-VnStat is available in the default repositories of modern Linux and Unix operating systems.
-You can install it using your distribution’s package manager.
+VnStat is available in the default repositories of many Linux and Unix operating systems.
+You can install it using your distribution's package manager.

 On Arch based systems:

-Make sure you have enabled [Community] repository and install it using pacman like below:
+[Community] repository and install it using pacman like below:

 $ sudo pacman -S vnstat

-On Debian, Uubntu, Linux Mint:
+On Debian, Uubntu, Linux Mint, Pop OS:

-$ sudo apt-get install vnstat
+$ sudo apt install vnstat

-On Ubuntu you may need to enable [Universe] repository to install vnstat.
+On Ubuntu you may need to enable

-On Redhat, CentOS:
+On Redhat, CentOS, AlmaLinux, Rocky Linux:

 Add and Enable EPEL repository first: